Agave shawii Engelm.

 How to Grow and Care

-Native to California coastal sage and chaparral habitats, along the Pacific Coast of northern Baja California state of Mexico and southwesternmost San Diego County of California.
+Agave shawii is native to California's coastal sage and chaparral habitats along the Pacific Coast of northern Baja California state of Mexico and southwesternmost San Diego County of California.